kendal-in-tech/thekit/README.md

 - **Responsibilities**:
   - Implemented static IP configurations on network printers.
   - Set up network printers with static gateway addresses and designated static DNS servers.

+### j5create (May 2021 - May 2022)
+- **Position**: Technical Support Specialist
+- **Location**: Atlanta, Georgia, United States
+- **Responsibilities**:
+  - Executed multi-channel technical support, encompassing phone, email, and live chat interfaces, to address and resolve customer inquiries and technical issues.
+  - Rapidly identified and resolved customer problems, leveraging excellent problem-solving skills and maintaining professional communication to ensure a positive customer experience.
+  - Innovated troubleshooting methodologies, sharing strategic insights with the team to streamline issue resolution processes.
+  - Contributed to the maintenance of the knowledge base by cataloguing recurring customer issues, enhancing accessibility and efficiency of information for issue resolution.
+  - Participated in quality assurance activities for current and new products, providing detailed feedback to management to facilitate continuous product improvement.

 ## Skills
 - Computer Network Operations